 This class is designed to familiarize students with Christian tradition-its scripture, history, and doctrines-and its application and misapplication to the contemporary world.
-Students will be given the tools and language to be critical thinkers about religion and religious experience in the public square.
+Banking on the adult learner's experience and wisdom, students will be given additional tools to be critical thinkers about religion and religious experience in the public square.
 Students will have the opportunity to compare and contrast Christian thought with other monotheistic traditions, namely Islam and Judaism.
 Restricted to students with junior standing or higher.
 May not also take RLST-160, 305, or VUSM-120.
 TI